roselinetwagiramariya/Sales-Data-Project/README.md

 3. [Cellular Subscriptions](https://github.com/roselinetwagiramariya/Sales-Data-Project/blob/main/1.%20Loading%20Data/Data%20Sources_Raw/World%20Bank/Cell_by_country%20-%20Cell_by_country.csv) - Downloaded [here](https://data.worldbank.org/indicator/NY.GDP.MKTP.CD?end=2023&start=2022), searched by the indicator “Mobile cellular subscriptions” for all countries and economies.
 - Clean Data:I used this Jupyter Notebook [World Bank Data Cleaning.ipynb](https://github.com/roselinetwagiramariya/Sales-Data-Project/blob/main/2.%20Data%20Cleaning%20%26%20Interpretation/Jupyter%20Notebooks/World%20Bank%20Data%20Cleaning.ipynb) to clean the data and produce this cleaned csv, [data_all_regions_clean.csv](https://github.com/roselinetwagiramariya/Sales-Data-Project/blob/main/1.%20Loading%20Data/Data%20Sources_Clean/data_all_regions_clean.csv).

+# Data Analysis:
+## Dashboard
-**3. Tableau Dashboard** I vizualized the data via this [tableau public dashboard](https://public.tableau.com/app/profile/roseline.twagiramariya/viz/SalesDataDashboard_done/Dashboard1AllRegions) and here is the [worbook](https://github.com/roselinetwagiramariya/Sales-Data-Project/blob/main/3.%20Vizualizing%20Data/Sales%20Data%20Dashboard_Roseline_Twagiramariya.twbx), saved in the [3.
+I vizualized the data via this [tableau public dashboard](https://public.tableau.com/app/profile/roseline.twagiramariya/viz/SalesDataDashboard_done/Dashboard1AllRegions) and here is the [worbook](https://github.com/roselinetwagiramariya/Sales-Data-Project/blob/main/3.%20Vizualizing%20Data/Sales%20Data%20Dashboard_Roseline_Twagiramariya.twbx), saved in the [3.
 Vizualizing Data](https://github.com/roselinetwagiramariya/Sales-Data-Project/tree/main/3.%20Vizualizing%20Data) folder.

-#3.
-My tools: What I used**
+## My tools: What I used
 - Jupyter Notebook (via Anaconda) - Used it to clean my data and you can see them all here.
 - Githup & Github Desktop - Used to keep my local and remote repository synced between changes.
 - Pandas - Used this Library within the Jupyter Notebooks to clean my data and create new files.
 - Python - This is the programming language used in this project.
 - Tableau - This is the data vizualization tool I chose.

+# Replicate My Project:

+## Instructions

+1. Clone my repo to your machine.
+2. Create a virtual environment and install the packages listed in the `requirements.txt` file (instructions below).
+3. Run the code in the Jupiter Notebook called `Sales Data Cleaning.ipynb`.
+This will produce this cleaned csv, [data_all_regions_clean.csv](https://github.com/roselinetwagiramariya/Sales-Data-Project/blob/main/1.%20Loading%20Data/Data%20Sources_Clean/data_all_regions_clean.csv), which includes all regions, and this [data_sub_saharan_africa_clean.csv](https://github.com/roselinetwagiramariya/Sales-Data-Project/blob/main/1.%20Loading%20Data/Data%20Sources_Clean/data_sub_saharan_africa_clean.csv) which only includes Sub-Saharan Africa.
+4. Run the code in the Jupiter Notebook called [World Bank Data Cleaning.ipynb](https://github.com/roselinetwagiramariya/Sales-Data-Project/blob/main/2.%20Data%20Cleaning%20%26%20Interpretation/Jupyter%20Notebooks/World%20Bank%20Data%20Cleaning.ipynb) to clean the data and produce this cleaned csv, [data_all_regions_clean.csv](https://github.com/roselinetwagiramariya/Sales-Data-Project/blob/main/1.%20Loading%20Data/Data%20Sources_Clean/data_all_regions_clean.csv).
+5. Add, Commit, and Push your files back to GitHub.

+###  Virtual Environment Instructions

+1. After you have cloned the repo to your machine, navigate to the project folder in GitBash/Terminal.
+1. Create a virtual environment in the project folder. `python3 -m venv venv` [^1]
+1. Activate the virtual environment. `source venv/bin/activate`
+1. Install the required packages. `pip install -r requirements.txt`
+1. When you are done working on your repo, deactivate the virtual environment.
+`deactivate`

-# 5. Project Requirements
+# Project Requirements

 1. Loading data: Read TWO data files (JSON, CSV, Excel, etc.)
    >> [Notebook 1](https://github.com/roselinetwagiramariya/Sales-Data-Project/blob/main/2.%20Data%20Cleaning%20%26%20Interpretation/Jupyter%20Notebooks/Sales%20Data%20Cleaning.ipynb) (Used in the project)